 pij=λijZijδjj=1JλijZijδj

 where pj is a vector of the probabilities that a random observed individual from elevational bin i belongs to each species, Yi is the total number of individuals detected across all species in elevational bin i, λij is the relative abundance of species j in elevational bin i, Zij is a latent binary parameter indicating the true presence (1) or absence (0) of species j in elevational bin i, and δj is the probability of detecting a given individual of species j.
-Note that pij is a probability ranging from 0 (species j is not present at elevation i) to 1 (species j is present at elevation i).
+Note that pij is a probability ranging from 0 (species j is not present at elevation i) to 1 (only species j is present at elevation i).
 We used the repeated, mark and recapture survey data in the contemporaneous dataset to calculate the individual-level detection probability, δj, for each species.
 If there were too few recaptures for robust estimation in a particular species, then an average from the clade was used (e.g., Sorex).

 The unobserved parameter Zij is Bernoulli distributed with probability ψij, which is the probability that species j was present but unobserved due to sampling error, and is calculated as a function of the elevational distance to the nearest detection, the patchiness of the interpolated range (i.e., the proportion of elevational bins without detections within the interpolated range), and their interaction: